jz8us99/call-center-automation/docs/ai-gen/mcp-installation-guide.md

 3. You can now use commands like:
    - "Get me the current call center statistics"
    - "Create a support ticket for login issues with high priority"
+   - "Show me all my deployed Retell AI agents"
+   - "Deploy a new dental reception agent called 'Sunshine Dental AI'"
+   - "Get the last 5 call logs from the system"

 ## Available Tools: